ReticulatedSpline/strlog/README.md

 - Navigate to the root directory and run `npm start local`.
 The server will default to port 5000.

 #### roadmap
-1. add /topics route
-2. server.js cleanup
+1. move navbar to side on desktop
 5. single template / remove error.html
+3. all routes accesible on desktop
 2. all routes accessible on mobile
+2. server.js cleanup
 4. linktree style homepage styled off the error route
 7. full markdown parsing

 #### caveats
-Markdown parsing is an audacious claim for what is really just a series of regex string manipulations.
+Markdown parsing is an audacious claim for what is really just a series of regex string replace calls.
 It is not possible to fully cover the mardown spec this way because it is not context-aware.
 Sufficiently complex Markdown will break the "parser".
-Someday I'd love to take the time to write a real one.

 #### directory structure
 The repository contains the following important directories: